kshowalter760/quant-research/README.md

 # quant-research

-A collection of Python tools for quantitative trading research and risk analysis.
-This repository contains small projects exploring concepts used in systematic trading such as simulation, backtesting, and portfolio analysis.
+A collection of Python tools for quantitative trading research and strategy development.

+This repository explores core concepts in systematic investing, including simulation, backtesting, factor modeling, and risk analysis.

 ---